Critteros/Critteros/README.md

   <code><a href="https://www.linkedin.com/in/szymon-kozio%C5%82/" title="LinkedIn Profile"><img style="vertical-align:text-bottom" width="25" src="assets/linkedin.svg">LinkedIn</a></code>
 </h5>
 <div align="center">
-    <p>Nice to meet you, I'm Szymon, fullstack web application developer from Poland</p>
+    <p>Nice to meet you, I'm Szymon, software engineer from Poland</p>
-    <p>🎓 I finished Applied Computer Science at AGH University of Science and Technology </p>
+    <p>Currently I work as a Software Engineer at <a href="https://swmansion.com">Software Mansion</a></p>
-    <p>📜 I'm awaiting my master's thesis defense on the Design and Implementation of an Identity as a Service (IDaaS) Platform in a SaaS Model</p>
+    <p>I hold a Master's degree in Applied Computer Science from AGH University of Science and Technology</p>
-    <p>📜 I completed my engineering studies in Applied Computer Science, with my thesis focusing on the use of iPXE to streamline operating system installations and host configurations</p>
+    <p>My master's thesis covered the Design and Implementation of an Identity as a Service (IDaaS) Platform in a SaaS Model</p>
-    <p>💻 Programming is my passion; I enjoy creating applications and continuously learning more about the field</p>
+    <p>I completed my engineering studies in Applied Computer Science, with my thesis focusing on the use of iPXE to streamline operating system installations and host configurations</p>
-    <p>📫 How to reach me: <a href="mailto: contact@critteros.dev">contact@critteros.dev</a></p>
+    <p>How to reach me: <a href="mailto: contact@critteros.dev">contact@critteros.dev</a></p>
 </div>

 ## 💻 Use to Code